-Arcus Consultancy Services Ltd (Arcus) was commissioned by ERM on behalf of SSEN Transmission (the Applicant) to draft an outline Peat Management Plan (oPMP) to support an Environmental Assessment (EA) for a new 275 kV electricity substation and overhead line (OHL) Tie Ins (hereby known as 'the Project') in the vicinity of the existing An Suidhe substation is located at National Grid Ref.
+Arcus Consultancy Services Ltd (Arcus) was commissioned by ERM on behalf of SSEN Transmission (the Applicant) to draft a Peat Management Plan (PMP) to support an Environmental Assessment (EA) for a new 275 kV electricity substation and overhead line (OHL) Tie Ins (hereby known as 'the Project') in the vicinity of the existing An Suidhe substation is located at National Grid Ref.
 204861, 705524.

-The new substation and accompanying infrastructure aspects located within the red line boundary as shown in Appendix 1 Figure 1 (hereby known as the Proposed Development) will be subject to a Town and Country Planning Application, while the OHL Tie in and accompanying towers (hereby known as the Associated Development) will be submitted for Section 37 consent to the Energy Consents Unit (ECU).
+The new proposed substation, Temporary Works Area (TWA), Sustainable Urban Drainage System (SUDS) attenuation pond and permanent access tracks located within the red line boundary as shown in Appendix A Figure 1 (hereby known as the Proposed Development) will be subject to a Town and Country Planning Application, while the OHL Tie in and accompanying towers (hereby known as the Associated Development) will be submitted for Section 37 consent to the Energy Consents Unit (ECU).